NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Scope-and-Requirements.page.md

     * external information sources used during initial assessment prior to referral
     * scene safety information
     * timing information to support the timely delivery of care and reporting
+* For Call Assist and Mutual Aid requests the referral can be rejected if the recipient can't meet the needs of the request

 **API-M**
 * All requests and response associated with BaRS must occur through the BaRS API Proxy